FlotterCodername/superelixier-updater/README.md

 ### First-time setup

-- Download and extract the latest release (available shortly).
+- Download and extract the latest preview release.
 - Three configuration files in the ``config`` folder need to be set up.
     - ``available.json`` (included) holds patterns that the tool needs to detect, download and install updates.
 If you're not adding apps, there's normally nothing to do here.
 However, should files disappear from the app